Call-to-action: What You Need to Know about CTAs

 Text links

 A text link is probably the most regular type of CTA.
 It is a hyperlink in the text of your email.
-Though in recent years we have seen a shift from text links to buttons, text links are definitely not extinct.
-If you’re not sure what works best for your subscribers – buttons, text links or both – make use of the features of your email marketing platform and do some A/B testing!
-For example, Smaily let’s you send out 4 different variations of the same email so you’re guaranteed to figure out the best look and location for your CTA button.
+Though in recent years, we have seen a shift from text links to buttons, text links are definitely not extinct.
+If you’re not sure what works best for your subscribers – buttons, text links, or both – make use of the features of your email marketing platform and do some A/B testing!
+For example, Smaily lets you send out four different variations of the same email, so you’re guaranteed to figure out the best look and location for your CTA button.

 Here’s an example of a text link used in the Sun Savers email:

-You might want to consider designing a banner or another image creative to act as a call-to-action or support your text links or bulletproof buttons.
-However, don’t forget to add the ALT TEXT into your images!
+You might want to consider designing a banner or another creative image to act as a call-to-action or support your text links or bulletproof buttons.
+However, don’t forget to add the ALT TEXT to your images!

 Here’s an example from Domino’s email – their image creative with a CTA:

-Image buttons were very frequently used in the past (though some companies still have this legacy CTA build in place), but nowadays they are not recommended.
-The biggest drawback of these image-based buttons is that not always images are showing.
-Many reasons for that – for example, the recipients might be in a spot with no internet, or out of mobile data, or maybe they have settings to block images by default (common for Outlook users).
+Image buttons were very frequently used in the past (though some companies still have this legacy CTA built in place), but nowadays, they are not recommended.
+The biggest drawback of these image-based buttons is that they do not always show images.
+Many reasons for that – for example, the recipients might be in a spot with no internet or out of mobile data, or maybe they have settings to block images by default (common for Outlook users).
 No images – no image CTA.
 Therefore, it’s very recommended to use HTML buttons instead of image-based ones.

 HTML Buttons